Dyalog/ride/docs/installation.md

 ## Windows

-RIDE requires Windows 10 or newer.
+RIDE requires Windows 10 or later.

 1. Download the **.zip** file from the [RIDE releases page](https://github.com/Dyalog/ride/releases).
 2. Unzip the downloaded **.zip** file, placing the `setup_ride.exe` and `setup_ride.msi` files in the same location as each other.